 Panthers in playoff position after 3-2 win over Kings

-Aleksander Barkov scored the go-ahead goal 15 seconds into the third period, Roberto Luongo made 33 saves and the Florida Panthers beat the Los Angeles Kings 3-2 for their fourth straight win Panthers in playoff position after 3-2 win over Kings Aleksander Barkov scored the go-ahead goal 15 seconds into the third period, Roberto Luongo made 33 saves and the Florida Panthers beat the Los Angeles Kings 3-2 for their fourth straight win Check out this story on USATODAY.com: http://usat.ly/2lvqawR Florida Panthers right winger Jaromir Jagr skates past Los Angeles Kings defenseman Brayden McNabb during the first period of an NHL hockey game in Los Angeles on Saturday, Feb.
-18, 2017.
+Aleksander Barkov scored the go-ahead goal 15 seconds into the third period, Roberto Luongo made 33 saves and the Florida Panthers beat the Los Angeles Kings 3-2 on Saturday night for their fourth straight win.
+Jussi Jokinen and Jonathan Huberdeau also scored for the Panthers, who have won seven of eight.

 Add your comments below